A Journey Within and Beyond Disconnection

-For as long as the false addicted self is blocking our real self, we are both unable to be truly loving, and unable to receive true love.
+For as long as the false addicted self is blocking our real self, we cannot be truly loving and unable to receive true love.
 We have covered over our true self with a fake personality, which, until dismantled, will always interfere with our ability to make genuine contact.
 Underneath that pattern, however, we have the pre-existing condition that the addiction exists to manage.
 What is the matter, deep down, underneath it all?

 Love is meant to flow in and out of us as easily as air.
-If anyone underestimates how fundamental love is, consider the fact that babies in orphanages who are not held and loved are more likely to die than children who are.
+If anyone underestimates how fundamental love is, consider that babies in orphanages who are not held and loved are more likely to die than children.
 Love is not just a feeling; it is a requirement of survival.
-The incredibly widespread problems with lack of or low self-esteem and self-compassion among women, likewise, are an essential impairment in the ability to love the self.
+The incredibly widespread problems with lack of or low self-esteem and self-compassion among women are an essential impairment in the ability to love the self.

 It was like a boyfriend that seemed to be spending a bunch of money on us but was getting that money out of our own account.
 Once we enter recovery and halt the pattern of addiction, love issues come rising to the surface almost immediately.
 Our problematic ways of relating instantly appear, perhaps even getting worse before they begin getting better.

-Several love themes stand like sentinels on our journey, gatekeepers that we may need to come to terms with.
-Codependency, love addiction, attachment styles, needs, communication skills and differentiation are topics that we are guided to encounter in couples group therapy and relationship counseling.
+Several love themes stand like sentinels on our journey, gatekeepers that we may need to terms with.
+Codependency, love addiction, attachment styles, needs, communication skills, and differentiation are topics we are guided to encounter in couples group therapy and relationship counseling.
 As we recover, we understand more and more about what can go wrong when matters of the heart are the matter at hand.

-The good news is that the same things that help us recover from our chemical addiction – going to meetings, developing a relationship with a healing higher power, who can help us live our lives without relying on chemicals to make it doable, help with relationships as well.
+The good news is that the same things help us recover from our chemical addiction – going to meetings, developing a relationship with a healing higher power, helping us live our lives without relying on chemicals to make it doable, helping with relationships as well.
 We do not have to figure out how to heal our broken hearts and misguided ways of relating all on our own.

-The hope for group therapy and relationship counseling outcome success is the beginning of healing the entirety of humanity.
-As we each begin to experience the flow of love inside ourselves, and have more resources to share with others, we can then make the fundamental switch from selfishness to selflessness, that is to say, caring for the one shared self that we are all a part of, rather than consuming resources to maintain the small self that isolates us through inverted and negative patterns.
+The hope for group therapy and relationship counseling outcome success is the beginning of healing humanity’s entirety.
+As we each begin to experience the flow of love inside ourselves and have more resources to share with others, we can then make the fundamental switch from selfishness to selflessness, that is to say, caring for the one shared self that we are all a part of, rather than consuming resources to maintain the small self that isolates us through inverted and negative patterns.